InnovateUKGitHub/innovation-funding-service/README.md

 # Further configuration

 You can enable various services in your ~/.gradle/gradle.properties and then re-build if you wish to run more of the stack.
-Note that you may need to allocate some more memory in Docker preferences for this.
+Note that you may need to allocate some more memory in Docker preferences for this, increasing to 12GiB is enough for most developer requirements.

 # Gradle Tasks